China blames religious extremists for station bombing

 “I just don’t believe it was a Uighur who did this,” said one 35-year-old Uighur man selling dried fruit about 100 meters from the blast site.
 “These public spaces aren’t safe for anyone, Uighur or Han.”

-The attack came on the eve of a two-day Labor Day holiday, a time of heavy travel in China.
+The attack came on the eve of a two-day Labour Day holiday, a time of heavy travel in China.

 “Everyone was running and hiding.
 I was terrified,” said Li Tianlin, a 53-year-old laborer.
 “We are still afraid and don’t dare go over to the train station.”